kyathi22/UNP-Machine-Learning-Customer-Churn-Classification-project/README.md

 # UNP-Machine-Learning-Customer-Churn-Classification-project
 This repository consists analysis of customer churn using machine learning.
+Our dataset encompasses 3,150 customers, each described through 14 key features.
+Churn Status (0: No Churn, 1: Churn), reflecting customer retention and loss.
+Features range from Call Failures and Usage Patterns to Demographics and Tariff Plans, providing a holistic view of customer behavior.